Aliases for PKN1 Gene

 GeneCards Summary for PKN1 Gene

 PKN1 (Protein Kinase N1) is a Protein Coding gene.
 Diseases associated with PKN1 include Paraneoplastic Cerebellar Degeneration.
-Among its related pathways are Signaling mediated by p38-gamma and p38-delta and Translation Translation regulation by Alpha-1 adrenergic receptors.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Among its related pathways are Translation Translation regulation by Alpha-1 adrenergic receptors and RhoA signaling pathway.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PKN2.

 UniProtKB/Swiss-Prot for PKN1 Gene